xerocross/fu/README.md

 This is a collection of JavaScript utility functions written in a functional programming style.
 I just started this.
 It's still under construction.
 But what _is_ here is thoroughly tested.
 The code even contains mathematical proofs of correctness and internal verification that will throw errors at runtime if there is an unexpected problem.

 It stands to reason that these functions _might_ be noticeably slower than functions written in the traditional JavaScript imperative style.
-By design, functional programming requires a lot of copying data into a new place, and since people don't often write JavaScript this way, existing JavaScript interpreters probably do not optimize these operations.

 The (possible) lack of speed is a tradeoff for the benefit of functions that can be validated by mathematical proof.

-It's worth noting that the author of this library Adam Cross is a formally trained PhD mathematician.

 ## about functional programming in JavaScript

-JavaScript interpreters tend to have a rather small stack limit for function recursion.
-This is an immovable object, and it forces me to write some functions in a style that is fully functional.
+JavaScript interpreters (as of this writing) tend to have a rather small stack limit for function recursion.
+This is an immovable object, and it forces me to write some functions in a style that is not fully functional.
 An important example here is ```number.isNaturalNumber```.
 We cannot recurse down from 35802 to check that this is a natural number by recursion.
 Instead, I included a small while loop.

 ## author